.NET HELP

 1. Introduction

 A queue follows the First-In-First-Out (FIFO) principle, where the first element added is the first one to be removed.
-This characteristic makes it particularly useful in scenarios where data or objects needs to be processed in a specific order, such as handling tasks in a systematic way or managing requests in a web server.
+This characteristic makes it particularly useful in scenarios where data or objects need to be processed in a specific order, such as handling tasks in a systematic way or managing requests in a web server.

 2. Types and Uses of C# Queue